INSPIRATION AWARDS 2016

-On this special night, we honor three San Francisco Bay Area individuals who have contributed to their communities through innovation in creative, business, and technology fields.
+On this special night, we honor three Bay Area individuals who have contributed to their communities through innovation in creative, business, and technology.
 We're excited to have you join our 7th annual festivities!

 Jason Mayden, Accel Partners

 Jason Mayden is a Designer, Lecturer, Artist, Collector of curious and wonderfully crafted goods, Sports Junkie, Book Worm, Equality in Education Advocate, 1990's Hip Hop Enthusiast and a Social Innovator.
-Currently, is the CEO & Co-Founder of Super Heroic Inc., a digital lifestyle company focused on encouraging families to play better, together, the first Designer-In-Residence at Accel Partners and a Media Designer/Lecturer at the Hasso Plattner Institute of Design at Stanford University.
+Currently he is the first Designer-In-Residence at Accel Partners and a Media Designer/Lecturer at the Hasso Plattner Institute of Design at Stanford University.
 Prior to his various current endeavors, Mayden oversaw the design and execution of all conceptual products, data driven innovations and inline lifestyle and performance product for Jordan Brand, as the Senior Global Design Director.
 During his 13+ year career at Nike, Mayden led and contributed to the creation of innovative sport performances products for athletes and cultural icons such as Carmelo Anthony, Chris Paul, Russell Westbrook, Derek Jeter, and Michael Jordan.
 In addition, Mayden holds a BFA in Industrial Design from College of Creative Studies in Detroit, MI and a Master's in General Management and Social Innovation from Stanford University's Graduate School of Business.

 Rowena Tomaneng, Berkeley City College